Last Updated on November 5, 2023 by Irena Domingo

 You should also include information from your itinerary (cities you’ll visit) as well as the name of your insurance company and policy number if you have travelers insurance.
-It’s always recommended that you have traveler’s insurance (for example, World Nomads insurance).
+It’s always recommended that you have traveler’s insurance (for example, Ingosstrakh insurance).
 Be aware that it will not let you include commas or periods in the boxes.

 Next, you need to indicate who is paying for the trip to Russian as well as the hotels you will be staying in including the name and address (these should coincide with those listed in your visa support).